babashka/cli/API.md

 Subcommand dispatcher.

-  Dispatches on first matching command entry in `table`.
-A match is determines by whether `:cmds`, a vector of strings, is a subsequence (matching from the start) of the invoked commands.
+  Dispatches on longest matching command entry in `table` by matching subcommands to the `:cmds` vector and invoking the correspondig `:fn`.

   Table is in the form: